minakogirl12/public_api_request-v1/README.md

     Changed the border-radius on the card elements to 0.5em Changed the border color on the modal windows Added text shadow to the headings

+    TODO: After a search is made the modal window paginates through all the users instead of just the search results